matrix-org/matrix-viewer/docs/faq.md

 ## How is this different from [`view.matrix.org`](https://view.matrix.org/)?

 https://view.matrix.org/ (https://github.com/matrix-org/matrix-static) already existed
-before Matrix Public Archive but there was some desire to make something with more Element-feeling polish and loading faster (avoid the slow 502's errors that are frequent on `view.matrix.org`).
+before the Matrix Public Archive but there was some desire to make something with more Element-feeling polish and loading faster (avoid the slow 502's errors that are frequent on `view.matrix.org`).